terisikk/terisikk.github.io/_posts/2022-01-21-a-cleaning-up-story.md

 ## Going further

 As you might have noticed, so far I had only focused on stuff that is laying around, and this is where I am still.
 However, having an environment that is less cluttered has helped in the actual cleaning.
 Kitchen counters are easier to wipe when they don't have dishes on them.
-Floors easier to vacuum when there are no clothes lying around.
-I finally invested in a robot vacuum since it can actually manage to move around the house.
+Floors easier to vacuum when there are no clothes scattered around.
+I finally invested in a robot vacuum since it could actually manage to move around the house.

 All in all, there's still plenty of things to learn and a lot of other things to optimise.
 Maybe I'll write a part two if I ever manage to get there.
 But right now I will enjoy the benefits of my new, more permanent habits.